Mjz86/c_colon/mcc.md

-  * restrictions for enums specified of this use : all enum entries must be continuous ,( if the number is specified) , warnings will be given in cases where big number of entries generate massive jump tables.
+  * restrictions for enums specified of this use : all enum entries must be continuous ,( if the number is specified) , warnings or errors will be given in cases where big number of entries generate massive jump tables or missed performance.

  * definition of what enum return and call means: